“It is a healthy thing, now and then, to hang a question mark on the things you have long taken for granted”

 The Hebrew Scriptures did not form the final definitive picture of who God is.
 In the pages of those scriptures we discover a gradual revelation that offered glimpses of who God is and what God was like.
 They are filled with types and shadows alluding to the one who would come one day disguised as one of them.

 The word of God made flesh.

 Like those Easter eggs we hid for the enjoyment of our kids, God hid a wealth of revelation in the pages of the Hebrew scriptures.
 Some of the treasures are right there on the surface others require more effort and we get to experience the pleasure of searching them out.

 Why do you suppose God would only give glimpses of himself?
 Why would he keep his true nature hidden?
-Could it be that the ancient near east had become so saturated with paganism that the best course of action to redeem all of it was to start with one man, Abram, a man with the same pagan world view as everyone else, and then to gradually reveal Himself and His plan.
+Could it be that the ancient near east had become so saturated with paganism that the best course of action to redeem all of it was to start with one man, Abram, a man with the same pagan world view as everyone else, and then for God to gradually reveal Himself and His plan?